jamesjarvis/jamesjarvis.io/content/posts/mini-sabbatical-setup/index.md

 The problems can come when you fail to sufficiently separate work and life, leading to work encroaching on the precious sanctuary of your personal life.
 I unfortunately saw this happening to me, so I put my foot down and started planning for a period of time where I deliberately remove myself from this style of work for a bit.

+Having now come back from this trip, several people at my work have come up to me expressing how much they want to do the same - some have even put plans in motion to do so!
+So I feel this emotion is much more common than I had first thought, and we could all do with some extended time off from work every now and then.

 Additionally, I had felt that I was starting to stagnate as an Engineer, and I wanted a new medium to challenge myself with.
-Thankfully my manager was very receptive to this, and whilst he took a 3 week break of his own, he allowed me to get a slight flavour of management in his place.
+Thankfully my manager was very receptive to this, and whilst he took a 3 week break of his own, he allowed me to get a slight flavour of management in his place (see: [Trialling out management](#trialling-out-management)).
-// TODO: Link to reflection on management.

 ## How?